You are viewing the New York/Venezuela Chapter

 Type: Academic Essay · Year: 2021

 Globalization has transformed the circulation of Latin American contemporary art: decentralized markets, artists working across multiple geographies and fragmented exhibition networks.
-The program documents this fragmentation as the contemporary condition of Venezuelan art.
+The program does not resist this fragmentation — it documents it as the contemporary condition of Venezuelan art.

 Reference in verification